Esri/arcgis-runtime-samples-ios/CustomCalloutSample/README.md

 ##Custom Callout Sample

-This sample shows how to customize information in the callout
+This sample shows how you can display information about features on a map in callout.

+###Using the app
+1. Tap on the graphics on the map to display the callout.
+Notice that callout is different for each graphic.

 ![Initial Scene](image.png "Initial Scene")
 ![Callout w/ text & images](image2.png "Callout w/ text and images")
 ![Callout w/ custom view](image3.png "Callout w/ custom view")

-###Usage
-1. Tap on the graphics on the map to display the callout.

-###How the sample works
+###How it works
-The sample sets properties on the AGSCallout class to display text, images, and custom views in the callout
+The sample adds 4 graphics (`AGSGraphic`) on a map using a graphics layer (`AGSGraphicsLayer`).
+It sets properties on the callout (`AGSCallout`) to modify text, image, accessory button, and embed custom views to display an overview map or a web page.